 Q: If I am not exempt from the ban, can I get a waiver of the suspension?

 A: Those who are not exempt from the ban may request a waiver when applying for a visa.
 To be eligible for a waiver, you must demonstrate that you would suffer undue hardship if denied visa and entry to the U.S., and that your entry would not pose a threat to U.S. national security or public safety and would be in the U.S. national interest.
 Note that waivers are highly discretionary, and chances of receiving one in all likelihood will be low.

 Q: What if I am detained at the border?
 Can JHU offer legal assistance?
 Who will cover the cost of the legal assistance if I am unable to?

 A: JHU will always attempt to support members of our community.
 If you are detained at the border or in an airport, please contact OIS at our emergency telephone number, 443-240-1938.
-JHU will work on a case-by-case basis to refer affected members of our community to individuals or organizations that can be of assistance, including those who may be able to provide legal services at no or little cost.
+If OIS is not able to resolve the issue with the border official, JHU will work on a case-by-case basis to refer affected members of our community to individuals or organizations that can be of assistance, including those who may be able to provide legal services at no or little cost.

 Message from President Daniels on the executive order on immigration – February 1, 2017